emundo/MobileEdge-iOS/README.md

 This seems to be a known issue with CPAProxy and should hopefully be fixed in the near future.

+##Missing features
+There is currently no direct prekey handling implemented.

 ##Troubleshooting
 Please don't hesitate to open an issue here on github, if you have any trouble or questions.
 We have tested the functionality on a small